Complete non-ambiguous trees and associated permutations: new enumerative results

-In particular, if the label set is $\lambda = [n-1]$ for some $n \geq 1$, this gives us a bijection from upper-diagonal CNATs of size $n$ and $(n-1)$-permutations, providing a direct proof of Theorem~4.12 in~\cite{CO}, as announced.
+In particular, if the label set is $\lambda = [n-1]$ for some $n \geq 1$, this gives us a bijection between upper-diagonal CNATs of size $n$ and $(n-1)$-permutations, providing a direct proof of Theorem~4.12 in~\cite{CO}, as announced.

+\begin{remark} Recall that upper-diagonal CNATs are those whose associated permutation is $\dec[n] = n(n-1)\cdots 1$.
+The corresponding permutation graph $G_{\dec[n]}$ is simply the complete graph on $n$ vertices $K_n$.
+It is straightforward to see that acyclic orientations of $K_n$ are simply linear orders of its vertex set, i.e.\ $n$-permutations, and fixing the unique sink of these yields $(n-1)$-permutations, so that $a_{K_n} = (n-1)!$ by Proposition~\ref{pro:tutte_acyc_or}.

+On the other hand, the proof of Theorem~\ref{thm:cnat_tutte} in~\cite{DSSS2} goes through an alternate interpretation of the acyclic orientation number $a_{G_{\pi}}$ in terms of spanning trees of $G_{\pi}$ with no external activity (these are shown to correspond bijectively to CNATs with associated permutation $\pi$).
+In this context, Theorem~\ref{thm:bij_cnat_perm} can be viewed as a bijection between spanning trees with no external activity and sink-rooted acyclic orientations in the special case of complete graphs.
+Such bijections do in fact exist in the general case (see e.g.~\cite{Ber} or \cite{GesSag}).
+The novelty of our bijection is placing this work directly in the CNAT setting, as well as the preservation of relevant statistics. \end{remark}

-\begin{proof} Since top-row decomposition partitions the label set $\lambda$ into two (smaller) label sets, and top-row deletion removes the minimum label $\lambda_1$, we have that $\Psi(\T)$ is a permutation of $\lambda$ by a straightforward induction on the size of $\lambda$ using the recursive definition.
+\begin{proof} Since top-row decomposition partitions the label set $\lambda$ into two (smaller) label sets, and top-row deletion removes the minimum label $\lambda_1$, we have that $\Psi(\T)$ is a $\lambda$-permutation by a straightforward induction on the size of $\lambda$ using the recursive definition.